usagitoneko97/klara/A3.LVN/readme.md

                         valNumRight

         if queryString not in lvnDict:
-            #add entry of querystring in lvn Dict with the value of lhs var name
+            #add entry of querystring in LVN Dict with the value of lhs var name
         else:
             # It is in, replaces the binop with a single variable
             construct Name Node with id = variable corresponds to the value number